Social Skills for Autism

 Comic Strip Conversations™ are visual representations of conversations using stick figure drawings and symbols.
 This tool helps individuals with autism understand social interactions, including conversations, and the emotional meanings conveyed through colors or symbols.
 By using colors like green for good ideas and red for anger, individuals can visually comprehend the flow of conversations and the underlying emotions of the participants.
 Comic Strip Conversations provide a visual framework that aids in understanding social dynamics and can assist individuals with autism in interpreting social situations more accurately [3].

-Modelling and Video Modelling
+Modeling and Video Modeling

-Modelling is a technique where a desired behavior is demonstrated by a parent, professional, or peer.
+modeling is a technique where a desired behavior is demonstrated by a parent, professional, or peer.
 By observing the modeled behavior, individuals with autism can learn and imitate the social skills being demonstrated.
 This technique is effective in helping individuals develop new skills by providing visual examples of appropriate social behavior.

 Therapies and Interventions